-In June 2006, the LAC received appropriations for two additional auditors.
-By the latter half of FY 06-07, these additional staff will enable us to respond more quickly to requests for audits.
-Publishing audits in a timely manner is the fourth action plan / initiative listed resulting from our FY 05-06 strategic planning process.
+For FY 06-07, the LAC received appropriations for two additional auditors.
+These additional staff are enabling us to respond more quickly to requests for audits.
+Publishing audits in a timely manner is the fourth action plan / initiative listed resulting from our FY 06-07 strategic planning process.
 (See strategic planning chart on page 8.)